Build Introduction

 - General Strategy for using

-- In farm, simply keep smashing and moving.
+Rotting Lightbringer: - In farm, keep smashing and moving.
 Puddles behind will send out splashes as you Pulverize, so most things will die as you go.

 - In Push, gather multiple packs, place several puddles nearby, and smash until enemies are dead.